dzbogota1/colombia-map/README.md

 # Map of Colombia with Department Capitals

-This project is a simple web application that displays a map of Colombia with markers for the **department capitals**, including basic population information.
+This project is a simple web application that displays a map of Colombia with markers for the **department capitals**, including general information.

 ## Features
 - Interactive map of Colombia.